 Other evidence judged to be relevant to an evaluation of carcinogenicity and of sufficient importance to affect the overall evaluation is then described.
 This may include data on tumour pathology, genetic and related effects, structure-activity relationships, metabolism and pharmacokinetics, physicochemical parameters, chemical composition and possible mechanisms of action.
-For complex exposures, including occupational and industrial exposures, the potential contribution of carcinogens known to be present as well as the relevance of materials tested are considered by the Working Group in its overall evaluation of human carcinogenicity.
+For complex exposures, including occupational and industrial exposures, the potential contribution of carcinogens known to be present is considered by the Working Group in its overall evaluation of human carcinogenicity.
 The Working Group also determines to what extent the materials tested in experimental systems are relevant to those to which humans are exposed.
-The available experimental evidence may help to specify more precisely the causal factor(s).
+The available experimental evidence may also help to specify more precisely a causal factor.